United for Change: Deliberative Coalition Formation to Change the Status Quo: Introduction

-To flesh out the broad outline of the deliberative coalition formation process described above, we specify rules that govern the dynamics of coalition formation.
-We explore several such rules ranging from single-agent moves to more complex transitions where two coalitions merge behind a new proposal, possibly leaving some dissenting members behind.
+To flesh out the broad outline of the deliberative coalition formation process described above, one needs to specify rules that govern the dynamics of coalition formation.
+We explore several such rules, ranging from single-agent moves to more complex transitions where coalitions merge behind a new proposal, possibly leaving some dissenting members behind.
 Our aim is to understand whether the agents can succeed at identifying credible alternatives to the status quo if they conduct deliberation in a certain way.

-We concentrate on how the properties of the underlying abstract space of proposals and the coalition formation operators available to the agents affect the guaranteed success of the deliberative coalition formation process.
-We show that, as the complexity of the proposal space increases, more complex forms of coalition formation are required in order to guarantee success.
+We concentrate on how the properties of the underlying abstract space of proposals and the coalition formation operators available to the agents affect the success of the deliberative coalition formation process.
+We show that, as the complexity of the proposal space increases, more sophisticated forms of coalition formation are required in order to assure success.
 Intuitively, this seems to suggest that complex deliberative spaces require more sophisticated coalition formation abilities on the side of the agents.

-Specifically, we study four ways in which agents can form coalitions: (1) by {\em deviating}, when a single agent moves to another coalition; (2) by {\em following}, when a coalition joins another coalition in supporting its proposal; (3) by {\em merging}, when two coalitions join forces behind a new proposal; (4) by {\em compromising}, when agents belonging to two coalitions form a new larger coalition, possibly leaving dissenting agents behind.
-We refer to these types of coalition formation operations as {\em transitions}.